thomas-vogel/thomas-vogel.github.io/_pages/activities.md

 * Editor of [self-adaptive.org](http://self-adaptive.org){:target="_blank"} (since 2014), the central website of the research community on Software Engineering for Self-Adaptive Systems connected to the annual ACM/IEEE International Symposium on Adaptive and Self-Managing Systems (SEAMS).

+## Steering Committees

+* Nominated Steering Committee member of the International Conference on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), based on my role as PC Co-Chair of SEAMS 2025 and responsible for the publicity strategy liaison, 2023-2028 ([Link](https://www.hpi.uni-potsdam.de/giese/public/selfadapt/seams/){:target="_blank"})
+* Elected Steering Committee member of the International Symposium on Search-Based Software Engineering ([SSBSE](https://ssbse.info/){:target="_blank"}, elected for 2020-2022)

-## Organization Committee Memberships
+## Organization Committees

+* Program Committee Co-Chair of the Research Track at the 20th International Conference on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), 2025 ([Link](https://conf.researchr.org/track/seams-2025/){:target="_blank"})
 * Workshop Co-Chair of the Gesellschaft für Informatik (GI) conference on Software Engineering (SE), 2023 ([Link](https://se-2023.gi.de/){:target="_blank"})
 * Program Committee Co-Chair of the Hot off the Press (HOP) Track of the 15th International Symposium on Search-Based Software Engineering (SSBSE), 2023 ([Link](https://conf.researchr.org/home/ssbse-2023){:target="_blank"})
-* Steering Committee member of the International Conference on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), responsible for the publicity strategy liaison, 2023-2028 ([Link](https://www.hpi.uni-potsdam.de/giese/public/selfadapt/seams/){:target="_blank"})
 * Program Committee Co-Chair of the Challenge Track at the 14th International Symposium on Search-Based Software Engineering (SSBSE), 2022 ([Link](https://conf.researchr.org/track/ssbse-2022/ssbse-2022-challenge){:target="_blank"})
 * Program Committee Co-Chair of the Diversity, Equity and Inclusion (DE&I) Track at the 15th European Conference on Software Architecture (ECSA), 2021 ([Link](https://conf.researchr.org/track/ecsa-2021/ecsa-2021-diversity-equity-and-inclusion){:target="_blank"})
 * Program Committee Chair of the Artifacts Track at the 16th International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS), 2021 ([Link](https://conf.researchr.org/home/seams-2021){:target="_blank"})
 * Co-Organizer of the 29th International Workshop on Concurrency, Specification and Programming (CS&P), 2021 ([Link](https://www2.informatik.hu-berlin.de/csp2021/){:target="_blank"})
-* Steering Committee member of the International Symposium on Search-Based Software Engineering ([SSBSE](https://ssbse.info/){:target="_blank"}, elected for 2020-2022)
 * Co-Organizer of the _GI-Dagstuhl Seminar on Explainable Software for Cyber-Physical Systems_, Seminar 19023, Schloss Dagstuhl, 2019 ([Link](https://thomas-vogel.github.io/ES4CPS/){:target="_blank"})
 * Social Media Chair of the _14th International Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS)_, 2019 ([Link](https://conf.researchr.org/home/seams-2019){:target="_blank"})
 * Co-Organizer of the _GI-Dagstuhl Seminar on Software Engineering for Intelligent and Autonomous Systems_, Seminar 18343, Schloss Dagstuhl, 2018 ([Link](http://www.self-adaptive.org/dagstuhl-seminars/sefias/){:target="_blank"})